The Link Between Physical and Mental Health

 - Loss of performance at school or work

 These symptoms indicate a decline in mental health and potentially point to a developing psychological disorder.
-Some of the most common disorders in children and young adults include:
+According to the CDC, some of the most common diagnosed mental disorders in children and teens include:

 - Bipolar Disorder